etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_add_a_canvas_field_to_a_Form_or_Grid.md

 ##  Javascript events passed to the canvas

-When implementing your canvas you should take into account that the canvas is used in 3 different situations:
+When implementing your canvas, you should take into account that the canvas is used in 3 different situations:

   * when displaying a row in the grid